Daniel and I spent five weeks in Sibiu and it’s safe to say we thoroughly ate our way through the small Romanian city.

 Daniel and I visited Weinkeller with friends on a Saturday evening and enjoyed the cozy outdoor patio and warm spring weather.

-Although we’re usually beer drinkers, Adrian recommended that we explore the Romania wine scene as well.
-If you’re curious about it at all, this is the Sibiu restaurant to start at.
+Although we’re usually beer drinkers, Adrian recommended that we explore the Romanian wine scene as well.
+If you’re curious about it at all, this is one of the best Sibiu restaurants to start.

 The menu was like a novel and had pages upon pages describing the different wineries around Sibiu and the country, and offering multiple bottles from each one.
 We tried a red and a white, and though they all kind of taste the same to me, my wino friends who have way more knowledge in the category confirmed that both were great.